WhitneyLB/sql-projects/README.md

 ## Tools Used
 - SQLite

+## Project Structure
+- querying/ → Basic SQL queries including SELECT, WHERE, ORDER BY, and aggregations

 ## Notes
-These queries were written and tested using SQLite in a structured learning environment and demonstrate foundational SQL skills.
+These queries were written and tested using SQLite and demonstrate foundational SQL concepts and data querying techniques.